KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 ##### MVP
 The MVP will only contain features vital to any social network.
 It should have a user friendly layout and should also be designed so that additional features will be easy to integrate.
 With this in mind I decided that the MVP should have five views.

-1. Sign up and login views
+1. Sign up view
+   - The sign up will be very basic.
+There will be no email confirmation.
+2. Login view
-   - The sign up and login will be very basic.
-There will be no email confirmation, forgot/reset password option or "remember me" option.
+   - The login view will also be very basic.
+There will be no forgot/reset password option or "remember me" option.
-2. Feeds view
+3. Feeds view
    - The feed view will allow users to write posts, but they can only be plain text, and to read other peoples posts.
-3. Search view
+4. Search view
    - Users can search for other people to follow.
-4. Profile view
+5. Profile view
    - Display posts written by the user and the users details.
 There will be no user profile image in the MVP.

 ##### Additional features